pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli server info [COMMAND-OPTIONS]

-      Display general information on the server.
+      Display information about the server.

-      Displays general information on the current server includeing brand, namespaces, etc.
+      The information includes CIM namespaces and server brand.

     Options:
       -h, --help  Show this message and exit.